Dream a Little Dream of Me

-"Dream a Little Dream of Me" is a 1931 song with music by Fabian Andre and Wilbur Schwandt and lyrics by Gus Kahn.
-It was first recorded in February 1931 by Ozzie Nelson and also by Wayne King and His Orchestra, with vocals by Ernie Birchill.
-A popular standard, it has seen more than 60 other versions recorded.
+"Dream a Little Dream of Me" is a 1930 song with music by Fabian Andre and Wilbur Schwandt and lyrics by Gus Kahn.
+It was first recorded in February 1931 by Ozzie Nelson and his Orchestra, soon followed by Wayne King and his Orchestra with vocals by Ernie Birchill.
+A popular standard, it has had well over 400 recorded versions.

-The song enjoyed its highest-charting success when it was covered in 1968 by Cass Elliot with The Mamas & the Papas, and followed the same year with a recording by Anita Harris.
-More than 40 other versions followed, including by the Mills Brothers, Sylvie Vartan, Henry Mancini, The Beautiful South, Anne Murray, Erasure, Michael Bublé, Tony DeSare, Eddie Vedder, Karen Fukuhara and Italian vocal group Blue Penguin.
+The song enjoyed its highest-charting success when it was covered in 1968 by Cass Elliot with the Mamas & the Papas, and followed the same year with a recording by Anita Harris.
+More than 40 other versions have been recorded, including by the Mills Brothers, Henry Mancini, the Beautiful South, Anne Murray, Ella Fitzgerald, Erasure, and Michael Bublé.

+While published in 1931, the song's earliest copyright was registered on December 29, 1930, and will enter the public domain on January 1, 2026.

+Background

+The song's music was composed by Fabian Andre and Wilbur Schwandt while touring the Midwest together in 1930.
+The details of where the piece was composed is inconsistent; Schwandt initially stated that the melody was written while the two were in Paw Paw, Michigan, but he later recalled writing it in Milwaukee.
+The lyrics were written by songwriter Gus Kahn.

+Music producer Thom Donovan described the song as both a lullaby and a love song, with a "comforting, childlike quality".
+Kahn's lyrics depict two lovers reluctantly parting, with one telling the other to "dream a little dream of me" while sleeping.

 Early recordings

-"Dream a Little Dream of Me" was recorded by Ozzie Nelson and his Orchestra, with vocal by Nelson, on February 16, 1931, for Brunswick Records.
-Two days later, Wayne King and His Orchestra, with vocal by Ernie Birchill, recorded the song for Victor Records.
+"Dream a Little Dream of Me" was recorded by Ozzie Nelson and his Orchestra, with vocals by Nelson in New York City, on February 16, 1931, for Brunswick Records.
+Two days later, Wayne King and his Orchestra, with vocals by Ernie Birchill, recorded the song for Victor Records.
 "Dream a Little Dream of Me" was also an early signature tune of Kate Smith.